Michael Shermer: Media appearances and lectures

 Shermer appeared as a guest on Donahue in 1994 to respond to Bradley Smith's and David Cole's Holocaust denial claims, and in 1995 on The Oprah Winfrey Show to challenge Rosemary Altea's psychic claims.

 In 1994 and 1995, Shermer made several appearances on NBC's daytime paranormal-themed show The Other Side.
 He proposed a skepticism-oriented reality show to the producers but it did not move forward.
 Several years later Fox Family Channel, picked up the series.
 In 1999, Shermer co-produced and co-hosted the Fox Family TV series Exploring the Unknown.
 Budgeted at approximately $200,000 per episode, the series was viewed by Shermer as a direct extension of the work done at the Skeptics Society and Skeptic magazine, with a neutral title chosen to broaden viewership.

 Shermer made a guest appearance in a 2004 episode of Penn & Teller's Bullshit!, in which he argued that events in the Bible constitute "mythic storytelling", rather than events described literally.
 His stance was supported by the show's hosts, who have expressed their own atheism.
 The episode in question, The Bible: Fact or Fiction?, sought to debunk the notion that the Bible is an empirically reliable historical record.
 Opposing Shermer was Paul L. Maier, professor of ancient history at Western Michigan University.

 Shermer presented at the three Beyond Belief events from 2006 to 2008.
 He has presented at several TED conferences with "Why people believe strange things" in 2006, "The pattern behind self-deception" in 2010, and "Reasonable Doubt" in 2015.

 Shermer has debated Deepak Chopra several times, including on the ABC News program Nightline in March 2010.
+In his book Heavens on Earth Shermer writes that he was initially open minded to Chopra's New Age arguments and agreed to attending a three week spiritual retreat, after which he concluded that anyone would feel better after a vacation.

-In 2012, Shermer was one of three guest speakers at the first Reason Rally in Washington, DC, an event attended by thousands of atheists, where he gave a talk titled "The Moral Arc of Reason."
+In 2012, Shermer was one of three guest speakers at the first Reason Rally in Washington, D.C., an event attended by thousands of atheists, where he gave a talk titled "The Moral Arc of Reason."
 That same year, Shermer participated in an Intelligence Squared debate titled "Science Refutes God" paired with Lawrence Krauss, and opposing Dinesh D'Souza and Ian Hutchinson.

 He is also an occasional guest on Skepticality, the official podcast of Skeptic.

 Shermer appeared in the 2014 documentary Merchants of Doubt.